-One of the first questions most people ask when buying travel insurance is “What type of travel insurance do I need?”
+One of the first questions most people ask is “What type of travel insurance do I need?”

 It’s a good question, as there are a lot of travel insurance types out there, and choosing between them can seem a bit confusing at first.
 In this article, we outline the main types of travel insurance, and when they make sense.